Cooper Hefner

 Cooper Bradford Hefner (born September 4, 1991) is an American businessman.
-He has worked as the chief creative officer and chief of global partnerships at Playboy Enterprises, a company founded by his father Hugh Hefner.
-He was also founder and initial chief executive officer of the startup company Hop.
+He is the managing partner of Hefner Capital.
+He has worked as the chief creative officer and chief of global partnerships at Playboy Enterprises, a company founded by his father, Hugh Hefner.
+He was also the founder and initial chief executive officer of the startup company Hop.

 Early life

 Hefner was born on September 4, 1991, in Los Angeles, California, to Hugh Hefner (1926–2017) and Kimberley Conrad.
 He grew up in a mansion adjacent to the Playboy Mansion, which was purchased by his father after his parents separated.
 Hefner graduated from Ojai Valley School in 2009 and received a bachelor's degree from Chapman University in 2015.